Table of content

 - The file system (TYPO3 files and uploads)

-- The database (content and configurations)
+- The database (content and settings)

 Use your host's integrated backup tool or install a compatible TYPO3 extension for automatic backups.
 Regular backups = peace of mind and security.
+Check your current TYPO3 version now with our free TYPO3 Version Checker.

 Conclusion

 Installing TYPO3 doesn't have to be complicated.
 If you go through everything step by step, it's completely doable, even for beginners.
-Whether you do it yourself or with a TYPO3 agency you now have a strong, reliable CMS in place.

-Now build something awesome, your TYPO3 site is ready!
+Now build something awesome, your TYPO3 site is ready

 Contact for Internet agency and TYPO3 projects